DataDog/apigentools/docs/spec_repo.md

 # Spec Repo

+!!! note
+    This is documentation for apigentools major version 1, which has significant differences from the 0.X series.
+Refer to [upgrading docs](upgrading.md) for further details.

 A "spec repo" is a repository (or, more generally, a directory), that contains files necessary for apigentools to generate your client code.
-The layout is as follows:
+The recommended layout is as follows:

 ```
 .
 ├── .gitignore
-├── config
+├── config                          # config directory is mandatory
-│   ├── config.json                 # general config for apigentools
+│   ├── config.json                 # general config for apigentools, mandatory
-│   └── languages
+│   └── languages                   # languages directory is mandatory when using openapi-generator
 │       └── java_v1.json            # openapi-generator config for Java client for v1 API
-├── downstream-templates
+├── downstream-templates            # optional directory for downstream templates, name can be arbitrary
 │   └── java
 │       └── LICENSE                 # a file/template to add to generated client
-├── generated                       # generated code will end up in this directory
+├── generated                       # generated code will end up in this directory, mandatory
 │   └── .gitkeep
-├── spec
+├── spec                            # directory with all OpenAPI spec files, mandatory
 │   └── v1                          # directory with spec of v1 of the API
 │       ├── accounts.yaml           # example: spec of the accounts API
 │       ├── header.yaml             # header of the OpenAPI spec
 │       └── shared.yaml             # entities shared between multiple parts of the OpenAPI spec
-├── template-patches
+├── template-patches                # optional directory for template patches, name can be arbitrary
 │   └── java-01-minor-change.patch  # a patch to apply to openapi-generator template
-└── templates                       # openapi-generator templates with applied patches end up here
+└── templates                       # openapi-generator templates with applied patches end up here, mandatory
     └── .gitkeep
 ```